Want to learn how to edit a book? Then in this post, I will show you how you can edit your book yourself or for your client.

 4. Use Editing Software

-There are numerous editing software and online tools available which can help you in editing your books faster and in a more smooth way.
+There are numerous editing software packages and online tools available which can help you in editing your books faster and in a more smooth way.

 Though some are premium it is comparatively cheaper than hiring a professional editor.